Mari-kn/streamlit-python/README.md

 # streamlit-python
 In this repository, I try to deploy a streamlit app that represent titanic prediction.
-The prediction is done by xgboost and  based on input field, it's predict the passenger will survived or not!
+The prediction is done by xgboost and  based on input field, it's predict if the passenger will survived or not!
 Then I deploy this project to AWS EC2 Instances.
 For deploy to AWS EC2, you have to follow this steps one by one:
 1- Make your EC2 instance in your AWS account.